Sun Devil Athletics

-Led by quarterback Jeff Sims and running back Jason Brown, the Arizona State offense exploded for 39 pionts and 619 yards of offense.
-The defense earned several clutch fourth down stops and frustrated Duke quarterback Darian Mensah.
+Led by quarterback Jeff Sims and running back Jason Brown, the Arizona State offense exploded for 39 points and a Sun Bowl record 619 yards of offense.
+The defense earned several clutch fourth-down stops and frustrated Duke quarterback Darian Mensah.
 However, the ACC Champion Blue Devils were able to make one more play than the Sun Devils to secure the Sun Bowl victory.

-Arizona State (8-5, 6-3 Big 12) forced a three-and out to open the game, and then went on a 9-play, 83-yard drive to take a 7-0 lead less than five minutes in on a 2-yard keeper by quarterback Jeff Sims.
-The drive was highlighted by a 51-yard bomb to Jalen Moss, who entered the game with just 11 receptions on the season, on 3rd-and-13 to move the Sun Devils to the Duke 23-yard line.
+Arizona State (8-5, 6-3 Big 12) forced a three-and-out to open the game, and then went on a 9-play, 83-yard drive to take a 7-0 lead less than five minutes in on a 2-yard keeper by quarterback Jeff Sims.
+A 51-yard bomb highlighted the drive to Jalen Moss, who entered the game with just 11 receptions on the season, on 3rd-and-13 to move the Sun Devils to the Duke 23-yard line.

 However, ASU bounced back on a Sims-to-Moss 44-yard dart over the middle to knot it at 14.